Findomain/Findomain/README.md

 `findomain -t example.com`

-3. Make a search of subdomains and export the data to a CSV file:
+3. Make a search of subdomains and export the data to a output file (the output file name in it case is example.com):

-`findomain -t example.com -o csv`
+`findomain -t example.com -o

 4. Make a search of subdomains and resolve the IP address of subdomains (if possible):

 `findomain -t example.com -i`

-5. Make a search of subdomains and resolve the IP address of subdomains (if possible), exporting the data to a CSV file:
+5. Make a search of subdomains and resolve the IP address of subdomains (if possible), exporting the data to a output file (the output file name in it case is example.com):

-`findomain -t example.com -i -o csv`
+`findomain -t example.com -i -o

 6. Search subdomains from a list of domains passed using a file (you need to put a domain in every line into the file):